ynput/OpenPype/website/docs/module_deadline.md

 ## Configuration

-OpenPype integration with Deadline consists of two parts, an `OpenPype` Deadline Plug-in a `GlobalJobPreLoad` script that gets triggered for each job and handles populating render and publish jobs with proper environment variables.
+OpenPype integration for Deadline consists of two parts:

+- The `OpenPype` Deadline Plug-in
+- A `GlobalJobPreLoad` Deadline Script (this gets triggered for each deadline job)

+The `GlobalJobPreLoad` handles populating render and publish jobs with proper environment variables using settings from the `OpenPype` Deadline Plug-in.

 The `OpenPype` Deadline Plug-in must be configured to point to a valid OpenPype executable location.
 The executable need to be installed to destinations accessible by DL process.
 Check permissions (must be executable and accessible by Deadline process)